zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Could not register default plugins into app-server
+  org.zowe.zlux.json is missing from app-server plugin directory.
+This error will cause the process to exit.

   **Action:**

-  Verify integrity of required plugin files, or contact publisher.
+  Verify integrity of Zowe installation, or contact system administrator.
+Please refer to https://docs.zowe.org/stable/appendix/zwe_server_command_reference/zwe/support/zwe-support for collecting Zowe runtime information.

-### ZWED0157E":"Could not register default plugin %s into app-server
+### ZWED0157E":"Could not register default plugin _pluginid_ into app-server

   **Reason:**

-  Could not register default plugin _pluginid_ into app-server
+  Could not register default plugin _pluginid_ into app-server due to plugin upgrade failure.

   **Action:**

-  Verify integrity of required plugin files, or contact publisher.
+  Verify integrity of plugin files, or contact system administrator.
+Please refer to https://docs.zowe.org/stable/appendix/zwe_server_command_reference/zwe/support/zwe-support for collecting Zowe runtime information.

-### ZWED0158E":"Could not listen on address %s:%s.
+### ZWED0158E":"Could not listen on address _ipAddress_:_port_.
 Insufficient permissions to perform port bind."

   **Reason:**

-  Could not listen on address (_ipAddress_):(_port_).
-Insufficient permissions to perform port bind.
+  Server could not bind to port due to an EACCES error.
+User lacks privilege to perform port bind.
+This error will cause the process to exit.

   **Action:**